 Mention cruising to most people and Philadelphia won't be the first place that comes to mind.
-But Philly has proven itself as an exciting destination unto inself - sure to make your cruise vacation more memorable in many unexpected and rewarding ways.
-Many cruises leave from nearby Baltimore - so why not stay in Philly?
+But Philly has proven itself over the last seven years as not only a very capable cruise port, but as an exciting destination unto inself - sure to make your cruise vacation more memorable in many unexpected and rewarding ways.
+From August through November there will be a combined total of 10 sailings from the city.

 The City of Brotherly Love truly welcomes tourists with open arms as a part of its historic heritage.
 Is very easy to navigate, and the downtown and port areas are easily accessible from the airport and the train facilities.
 In fact, you can arrive by plane, take a train to downtown easily, and once in the city you can do all the sightseeing you want with day-passes on the trolly system.
 Taxis are rarely needed, and very reasonable when they are.
 So, if you are considering a cruise to Bermuda, definitely consider taking it from Philly.
 You will glad that you did.